egomezr/universal_storage_java_dropbox_api/README.md

 }
 ```

-### This api will get the access token through either this file or using the environment variable `access_token`.
+### This api will get the access token through either this file or using the environment variable `access_token`

 # How to use
 **Examples for Storing files:**